glebtheseeker/alacritty-config/README.md

-# alacritty-config
-My configuration of terminal
+This is my configuration for personal usage!